-Science Care can facilitate donation from all states in the U.S. except AK, AR, HI, MN, NJ, NM, and OK (due to state specific laws).
+Science Care can facilitate donation from all states in the U.S. except AK, AR, HI, MN, MT, NJ, NM, and OK (due to state specific laws).
 Donations from outside the United States are currently unavailable.
 Note: State specific acceptance varies and is adjusted periodically based on the needs of the medical community and any applicable travel restrictions.

 A simple statement indicating you want your agent to have the ability to authorize body donation to science following death with no restrictions (also known as an anatomical gift), preferably with Science Care is ideal.
 You should also authorize cremation as the final disposition.

 Make sure your paperwork does not state the following:

 Organ donation is live transplant to a living person.
 Donating your body to science is a non-transplant option helping to save countless lives through supporting medical research and education.
 Typically, a registered organ donor can also donate their body to science.

 Anyone who is under hospice, palliative care, or has been diagnosed with a terminal illness qualifies to be screened for acceptance into our HOPE® Program.